micmejia/bible-dump/NKJV/Numbers/Num 34.md

 'You shall mark out your eastern border from Hazar Enan to Shepham;

 ###### 11
-the border shall go down from Shepham to Riblah on the east side of Ain; the border shall go down and reach to the eastern [^a]side of the Sea of Chinnereth;
+the border shall go down from Shepham to Riblah on the east side of Ain; the border shall go down and reach to the eastern side of the Sea of Chinnereth;

 ###### 12
 the border shall go down along the Jordan, and it shall end at the Salt Sea.
 This shall be your land with its surrounding boundaries.' "